 - 4. Impacts on Groundwater: The proposed Project will not result in new or additional use of groundwater.
-The Project will not store any petroleum or other potentially hazardous products on site, nor will it have the potential to introduce contaminants to groundwater or an aquifer.
+The Project will not store any petroleum or other potentially hazardous products onsite, nor will it have the potential to introduce contaminants to groundwater or an aquifer.
 The Project site is not located over, or immediately adjoining, a primary, principal, or sole source aquifer. - 5.
-Impact on Flooding: The Project will not result in development on lands that are subject to flooding. - 6.
+Impact on Flooding: The proposed Project will not result in development on lands that are subject to flooding. - 6.
 Impact on Air: The proposed Project will not include a state regulated air emission source or have other emissions beyond the temporary exhaust of construction or maintenance vehicles and the occasional lawn mower. - 7.
 Impact on Plants and Animals: The proposed Project will not result in a substantial loss of flora or fauna.
-The US Fish and Wildlife Service (USFWS) notes that the site is within the vicinity of state and federally endangered Northern Long-Eared Bat.
+The US Fish and Wildlife Service (USFWS) notes that the site is within the vicinity of state and federally endangered Northern Long-eared Bat.
 Provided that any tree clearing at this site is conducted during winter months to ensure that bats are not roosting in trees, this concern will be addressed.
-In addition, forested portions of the parcel have been excluded from the Project area, further ensuring minimal impact to this species.
-The USFWS Determination Key for Northern Long-eared Bat was also consulted, which provided a conclusion that the Project's actions will not impact populations of Northern Long-eared Bat.
+In addition, the forested portions of the parcel have been excluded from the Project area, further ensuring minimal impact to this species.
+The USFWS Determination Key for Northern Long-eared Bat was also consulted, which provided the conclusion that the actions of this Project will not impact populations of Norther Long-eared Bat.
 Additionally, USFWS notes that Monarch Butterfly populations may be found within the vicinity of the Project site.
-This species is currently unlisted, but a species of concern, nonetheless.
+This species, though currently unlisted, is a species of concern as well.
 Impacts to this species are expected to be positive, given the intent to plant pollinator-friendly species.
-Copies of the Official Species List and Northern Long-Eared Bat Determination Key Consistency Letter have been provided attached in this application, as well.
+Copies of the Official Species List and Northern Long-eared Bat Determination Key Consistency Letter have been provided attached to this application.

 Other, more common, wildlife species that may cross the affected Project site are expected to adapt to the presence of solar facilities with relative ease.
-There are no plants of concern thought to be present at this site, and pesticides and herbicides will not be used throughout the life of the Project.
+There are no plants of concern thought to be present within the Project site, and pesticides and herbicides will not be used throughout the life of the Project.
 To reduce potential impacts from invasive species, construction will require specific controls, such as washing of equipment and the quick establishment of vegetation within disturbed areas, in order to reduce the potential for any invasive species to enter the site.
 Based on the above, the Project will not result in any significant adverse impacts to plants and animals.

-8. Impacts on Agricultural Resources: The proposed action may have a small impact on agricultural resources, though it is not expected to have a substantive impact on agriculture in the Town or region.
-Eden Solar is located within an Agricultural District (ERIEc08), and contains soils within soils groups 1-4, which are considered highly productive soils.
-The solar facility will occupy approximately 17.1-acres of land containing these soil types.
+8. Impacts on Agricultural Resources: The proposed Project may have a small impact on agricultural resources, though it is not expected to have a substantive impact on agriculture within the Town or region.
+Eden II Solar is located within an Agricultural District (ERIEc08), and contains soils within soil groups 1-4, which are considered highly productive soils.
+The solar facility is proposed to occupy about 9.3-acres of land containing these soil types.
 Nonetheless, impacts will be avoided because these and other soils onsite shall be preserved by virtue of the proposed construction requiring minimal soil disturbance.
 In addition, the NYS Department of Agriculture and Markets (NYSDAM) provides guidance on the construction of solar facilities within agricultural districts, which will be followed throughout all construction of this facility as it ensures minimal impacts.